What does “sanpo” mean in Japanese?

 - masu – ます : an auxiliary verb used after a verb to make it polite.
 Probably, this is well known as a part of Japanese masu form.
 In the example, this is used after “iki” to make it sound polite.

 This is a typical usage of “sanpo”.
-In this example, it works as a part of the commonly-used expression, “sanpo ni iki masu”, which politely means ‘to go for a walk’ in Japanese.
-Native speakers sometimes use this expression, so it’s worth knowing.
+In this example, it works as a part of the commonly-used phrase, “sanpo ni iki masu”, which politely means ‘to go for a walk’ in Japanese.

 Example #2: another usage of “sanpo”